-Traditional data center services (web, database, and file storage) are transaction-based and the calculated results are often deterministic.
-For such tasks, there is little correlation or dependency between a single transaction and the associated network communication.
-The occurrence and duration of the traditional transactions are random.
-Al computing, however, is different.
-It is an optimization problem with iterative convergence required in the computing process.
-This causes high spatial correlation within the data sets and computing algorithms, and temporally creates similar correlations with communication flows.
+Traditional data center services (web, videodatabase, and file storage) are transaction-based and the calculationcalculated results are often deterministic.
+For such tasks, there is nolittle correlation or dependency between a_single calculationtransaction and the associated network communication, and the.
+The occurrence time and duration of the entire calculation and communicationtraditional transactions are random.
+Al computing, however, is based on targetdifferent.
+It is an optimization and problem with iterative convergence is required in the computing process, which.
+This causes high spatial correlation inwithin the data sets and computing process of Al servicesalgorithms, and temporally creates similar correlations with communication modes.flows.